 The two released sides are efforts at different forms of rock; according to his son Greg, Claude McLin was responsible for the vocals on both sides.
 "Jambo" is early sixties garage rock.
 Going "doing-de-doing" most of the way (OK, that's our transcription!), he sounds like the lead singer from the garage surf band The Trashmen imitating a jew's harp.
 The tenor sax is heard briefly in the background near the end of the piece, just before the vocals go competely crazy.
 "Jacquelyn" is a droopy ballad in praise of Mrs. McLin that includes a lot of spoken passages.

 By Fall 1978, Claude McLin was driving a bus for the Avis Rent-a-Car agency at the Los Angeles International Airport (where Bob Porter ran into him and talked to him).
 He was probably already there in March 1978, when Liz Smith's syndicated column led with "'You got to go out on a limb, 'cause that's where the fruit is," said L.A. bus driver Claude McLin to an actress friend recently.
 McLin has seen them come and go in the film capital and he can usually tell when they are going to make it" (New York Daily News, March 15, 1978, p.
 6).
 In the early 1990s, he developed congestive heart failure, which sidelined him from his job at times.
 He renewed his religious commitments in 1993, when his son Greg recalls that he underwent a full-immersion baptism.
 As his health declined, he finally retired from Avis, dying not long afterward in Los Angeles on July 21, 1995.

 After the divorce, Jacquelyn McLin worked as a legal secretary in the offices of Occidental Petroleum.
 Later she opened Everybody's Gym and Spa, and became a real estate broker.
 She died in Los Angeles in 1999.

-Today Jay McLin is deceased.
+Jay McLin is deceased.
 Greg McLin works in corporate security.
 Marissa Monteilh, as she is now known, is the author of two romance novels, May December Souls and The Chocolate Ship (see http://www.marissamonteilh.com/index.htm).
-Claude McLin's frequent musical collaborator, Bruz Freeman, now in his 80s, is retired from music and moved to Hawaii.
+Claude McLin's frequent musical collaborator, Bruz Freeman, eventually retired from music and moved to Hawaii.
 He died in Boulder City, Nevada, on November 21, 2005.